danweitzel/webpage/content/publication/valence_vote.md

 publication_short = "Under Review"

 # Abstract and optional shortened version.
-abstract = "Political parties spend parts of their campaigns criticizing each others’ valence characteristics, such as their honesty, integrity, and competence.
-The goal with these attacks is to educate voters about other parties’ traits and influence their voting decisions against the targeted party.
-But do they work as expected?
-We argue that how voters react to these valence discussions is conditional on their partisanship.
-While copartisans are more likely to get mobilized in favour of their own party, we expect non-copartisans to punish the targeted party.
-Combining a dataset on party valence rhetoric with cross-national survey data from eight European countries we show that copartisans indeed rally behind their party when it is being targeted.
-Yet, our results also suggest that most non-copartisans, surprisingly, also reward the targeted party.
-These results have important implications for the political campaigns literature and for our understanding of voter behaviour."
+abstract = "Parties spend parts of their campaigns criticizing other parties’ performance and characteristics, such as honesty, integrity, unity.
+These attacks aim to affect the target parties’ electoral performance negatively.
+But do they work?
+We argue that while attacks are informative, how voters react to negative campaigning depends on their partisanship.
+While the target’s copartisans are more likely to get mobilized in favor of their party, the attacker’s copartisans are expected to punish the target, due to their respective partisan motivations.
+We expect different motivations to result in null effects of campaign attacks for other parties’ partisans and nonpartisans.
+Combining a new dataset on campaign rhetoric with survey data from eight European countries, we show support for most but not all of our expectations.
+These results have important implications for the electoral campaigns literature."

 # Featured image thumbnail (optional)
-#image_preview = "/articles/paper_valence1_1.png"
+#image_preview = "/articles/paper_negative_campaigning1_1.png"
 image_preview = ""

 # Is this a selected publication? (true/false)